 Somerset is a home rule-class city in Pulaski County, Kentucky, United States.
 The city population was 11,196 according to the 2010 census.

-There You Have It – The Best Places To Raise A Family In Kentucky
+There You Have It – The Best Places To Grow Up In Kentucky

 If you’re looking for a breakdown of cities in Kentucky ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.